 Do muscle-strengthening activities at least 2 days a week.

-- Make sure you're not holding your breath — breathe out as you lift the weight, and breathe in as you lower it
+- Make sure you’re not holding your breath while you do muscle-strengthening activities

 Avoid high-risk activities.

-- Avoid doing any activities while lying on your back after the first trimester (12 weeks) — it causes problems with blood flow
+- Avoid doing any activities while lying flat on your back after the first trimester (12 weeks) because it can cause problems with blood flow — try propping yourself up with a pillow instead

 - Stay away from activities that increase your risk of falling, like downhill skiing or horseback riding